Call Us Now

 How Are Narcissism And Drug Addiction Related?

 The cycle of narcissistic personality disorder and addiction are quite similar.
 The cycle of addiction involves cravings, growing tolerance and withdrawal.
 Narcissists crave the feeling of superiority and they are always seeking new and better triumphs that lead to greater glory.
 When narcissists do not receive the admiration they crave, such as through criticism, indifference or disrespect, they exhibit significant distress.
+This is where the narcissist and addiction often intersect, in a place where their self-perception is challenged.

 The Similarities Between Narcissism And Drug Addiction